utsavsomaiya/passport/README.md

 - Methods Using Sanctum Tokens In our application, there are two methods that utilize Sanctum tokens:
 1. [`PersonalAccessToken::findToken()`](./app/Http/Middleware/AddCompanyIdInServiceContainer.php#L24C53-L24C62)

-### Caching
-- The cached data is usually stored in a very fast data store such as a redis or etc.
-- We are using the [redis](#redis) cache driver.

 ### Roles and Permissions Caching
 - We are caching the roles and permissions of all the users for better performance.
 The caching happens the first time user make any request that required authorization.